Priyanka-Khadilkar/hopsitalprojectteamthree/README.md

   * Push everything
 ## Team members:
 * Priyanka
-* Alexa
+* Alexa Perez - n01353378
 * Viet Phuong (Paul) Tran - n01400583
 * Vitaly Bulyma  - n00224782
 * Kshitija
 * Eseroghene
-## Team members' feature and contribution"
+## Team members' features and contribution:
 ### Paul: Log in system + Get Well Soon Card
   * Log in system
     * Description: Users will be classified into 3 types with different roles that they have on the site: Admin, Editor, Registered User